kaihendry/dabase.com/content/blog/software-cornwall.md

 On a positive note, fibre broadband is pretty pervasive in Cornwall.
 During the summer people can happily camp in a tent.

+The new A30 improvements make it quite easy to drive into Cornwall from Exeter.
+Trouble it the A30 doesn't connect anything on the train line going into Cornwall.
+Neither infrastructure takes you close to nice parts of the coastline.